Geography, Geology and the Environment

 - Tuesday 25th September, 9-11am (Room WS0.11) – Interactive field and laboratory activity (come prepared to work outside and in the laboratory!)

 - Thursday 27th September, 10-1pm (meet at the Sustainability Hub reception) - Tour of the Sustainability Hub, followed by film (Message in the Waves) and discussions/debate about key environmental issues raised by the film.

 During Welcome Week you will also meet with your personal tutor.
 Details on this will be confirmed at the Introductory Session.

 Fieldwork and data collection is an essential part of your Environment & Sustainability degree, and throughout your degree you will learn many essential field skills from ecological identification to water sampling and geochemical analysis to interview techniques and questionnaire design.
 You will work in a wide range of locations and habitats and will need to be prepared for all weathers.

 During your Environment & Sustainability degree you will attend several compulsory residential fieldcourses, including around the local area, North and Mid-Wales and the Lake District, or an overseas alternative, in your second year.
 You will be informed of the exact dates as soon as these are finalised.

 Your first fieldcourse will be a day trip to a local site, highlighting the diversity of the Environment & Sustainability programme, and providing an opportunity to get to know the local area and the other students and the staff teaching on the Environment & Sustainability degree programme.
-This will take place on Saturday 6th October (DATE TO BE CONFIRMED), 10:00 - 4 pm.
+This will take place on Saturday 29th September 2018, 10:00 - 4 pm.